Welcome to today's edition of the Rush 24-7 podcast.

 There goes half your attention span.

-Because the connection that you can have is much more intimate.
+That's another reason why I love radio so much more, because the connection that you can have is much more intimate.

 Television is like music in an elevator.

-I mean, it'll be on in a room, but everybody might be watching, some might be, others are doing other things and just hearing it.
+I mean, it'll be on in a room, but everybody might be watching.

-A good radio show, that's all you do is listen to it.
+A good radio show, that's all you do, is listen to it.

 You turn everything else down so you can hear it.

-Just has to be good.
+It just has to be good.

 I never believed that radio listeners actively said to themselves, I'm not listening to something that doesn't come from my town.